apple/GCGC/src/notebooks/README.md

       labels = ["Monday log", "Tuesday Log", "Wednesday Log"]

 - **column** : `str` datatype.
 The name of a column found in the list of `gc event logs`, representing the Y coordinate of data to plot.
-If `None` is passed, the default value for this parameter is `"Duration_miliseconds"`.
+If `None` is passed, the default value for this parameter is `"Duration_milliseconds"`.

 - **throughput** : `bool` datatype.
 If True, uses the provided timing information to attempt to calculate a throughput (time spent in program execution) / (total program time) * 100.
 Typically an illogical metric unless each group is all pauses from 1 file.